 Image from Royal Medicine Solutions on Amazon.com

-Ever find yourself needing something that is just out of reach?
-A reacher can help!
-Reachers are ideal for reaching objects in hard to reach places.
-This can make picking up things and cleaning up around the home much easier.
+Ever find yourself needing something that is just out of reach?!
+Reachers are ideal for reaching objects in high or low places.
+This allows independence for picking up items and cleaning around the home easier.

 13. Bag Handle